 December 13th, an Order from the Treasury is Spain, provides that; “.. for the expenditures and payments we shall consider from now onwards the establishment of Malvinas as a ship sailing and all the employees at that destination as depending on the ship, and the Navy shall have the same accounts in the same way as the ones of the other warships according to their particular and exclusive ordinances”.

-1808 – The ships, Otter and Swan, visit South Georgia while the American sealer Triumph hunts at the Falklands.
+1808 – British ships, Otter and Swan, visit South Georgia while the American sealer Triumph hunts at the Falklands.

 In February, Napoleon Bonaparte turns on his Spanish allies and occupies Spain.

 March 19th, Charles IV of Spain abdicates in favour of his son.